 We’re not asking for it to be as long as, say, Grey’s Anatomy’s 19 seasons.
 But it’s clear that there’s so much more to still explore in these characters’ stories, and in the communities they belong to.
 And that’s going to take way #MoreThanFour episodes.

-2. It’s a Home Run of a Production.
+2. It’s an Award-Winning Home Run of a Production.

 Obviously, as a flaming homosexual who loves baseball and softball, I’m biased.
 But it’s hard to deny that A League of Their Own is a home run of a production.

 Stepping away from the on-screen representation for a bit, I’d like to highlight that the show is technically excellent: There’s consistent writing, detailed production design, thoughtful costuming, great editing, fantastic cinematography, and powerful performances.
 Even the scoring is a lot of fun.
 The entire production just hits it out of the park, and it’s hard not to get swept up into the story.